Sinawo/alx-zero_day/0x03-git/README.md

-This in a readme file for the git second project
+This is a modified a readme file for 0x03-git project